MRU-CSIS-1501-201704-001/asg-06-instructions/README.md

 ## The Challenges

 In the each of the four classes (Banner, Depreciation, Dice, and MoneyFormat), there is documentation for two methods you will need to implement.
-Go read the documentation –  you can read it directly in the source code.
+Go read the documentation –  it's in the class files.

 **MAKE THIS HAPPEN:**
 1. Implement each of the methods as a public static method.
 (This is fancy-speak for "enter code in each method so that it does what it's supposed to do".)